 The Louvre Museum (Paris France) is partnering with a top-luxury cruise company to offer cultural trips of the Adriatic and the Persian Gulf.
-The French travel brand Ponant Cruises has designed unique itineraries with the museum for two inaugural culture-themed voyages, including around Adriatic Sea which ends in Venice, Italy, that may upset locals who fight against cruise ships navigating in the port city.
-A spokeswoman for the company stressed that Ponant’s Le Lyrial (max capacity 244 passengers) is “small and intimate in size” in comparison with superliners with 1000+ staterooms.
+The French travel brand Ponant has designed unique itineraries with the museum for two inaugural culture-themed voyages, including around Adriatic Sea which ends in Venice, Italy, that may upset locals who fight against cruise ships navigating in the port city.
+A spokeswoman for the company stressed that Ponant’s superyacht Le Lyrial (max capacity 244 passengers) is “small and intimate in size” in comparison with superliners with 1000+ staterooms.

 Vacationers can choose between two itineraries, that are scheduled to depart in August and November 2020, with one taking in ancient sites around the Adriatic and the other sailing through the Persian Gulf.
 The cruises include onboard programming designed via collaboration with Louvre experts.